silverton-io/buz-docs/docs/developing/honeypot.md

 # Honeypot Core

-The following is a guide to quickly getting up and running for local development.
+The following is a guide to quickly getting up and running with Honeypot for local development.

 ## Prerequisites

-:::danger Prerequisites
+:::danger Will need
 You will need these:

 1. [go 1.19](https://go.dev/blog/go1.19)